- Indefinite Leave to Remain requirements

 What is the Life in the UK Test?

-There are over 30 test centres in the UK but usually, you can only sit the test at one of the five tests nearest to your home address.
+- Must sit the test at one of the five tests nearest to your home address

-As with the English language test, you will need to bring some official identification with you to the test centre, such as your passport, driving licence or Biometric Residence Permit.
-You will also need to bring a letter such as a tax bill or bank statement which shows your address.
+As with the English language test, you will need to bring some official identification with you to the test centre, such as your passport, driving licence or Biometric Residence Permit (BPR).
+You will also need to bring a letter such as a bill or bank statement which shows your address.

 What Do I Need to Know About Periods of Absence?